hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 In the outline below, we'll assume only 4 USB3 disks, you can add more if you like.

 #### Install Raspberry Pi OS with `autologin`
-Install the full image to an SD card in the usual way using the Pi imager.
-This way, you can use it for other things too.
+Use the Raspberry Pi Imager to put the full 64 bit image to an SD card in the usual way.
-During the SD card creation, select and set options so that
+Choose to "Edit Settings" and then the GENERAL tab.
+Set a Hostname you will recognise, eg PINAS64.
-- the username is `pi` (if not then replace username `pi` in the outline with your chosen username)
-- the password is something you will remember (you will need to enter it later during `SAMBA` setup)
+Set a username as `pi` (if not `pi` then replace username `pi` in this outline with your chosen username) and the password as something you will remember (you will need to enter it later during `SAMBA` setup).
-- autologin is set ON
-- VNC is set ON
+Set you locale settings and keyboard layout.
+Choose the SERVICES tab.
+Enable SSH with password authentification.
+Choose the OPTIONS tab.
+Disable telementry.
+Click SAVE.
+Click YES to apply OS customisation.
+Click YES to proceed.

-#### Boot update the system
+#### Boot the Raspberry Pi 5 and update system software
 - Ensure the Pi 5 is powered off
 - Plug the SD card into the Pi 5
-- Power on all of the USB3 disks, wait 15 seconds for them to power-up and spin-up
+- Power on each of the USB3 disks, wait 15 seconds for them to power-up and spin-up
 - Power on the Pi 5
-- When the Pi has booted to the desktop, start a terminal then update the system
+- Once the Pi has finished booting to the desktop, start a Terminal then update the system using
 ```
 sudo apt -y update
 sudo apt -y full-upgrade
 ```
 - If the Pi tells you to reboot, do so.

+Login into the Pi and
+VNC
+- autologin is set ON

-At the point, the disks should be auto-mounted.
+At this point, the disks should already be auto-mounted.
 That's OK, well change that later to suit our needs.

 ### Set the Router so this Pi has a Reserved fixed (permanent) DHCP IP Address Lease
 In this outline the LAN IP Address range is 10.0.0.0/255.255.255.0 with the Pi 5 knowing itself of course on 127.0.0.1,